 Volterra, Italy: The Etruscan City in Tuscany!

 Volterra in Italy not only fascinates with its medieval old town but also with its rich Etruscan heritage.
-Situated in Tuscany, more precisely in the province of Pisa, it is a popular destination for tours and excursions.
+Situated in Tuscany, more precisely in the province of Pisa, it is a popular destination for roundtrips and excursions.
 Above all, the beautiful location on the 550-meter-high hill overlooking the picturesque landscape and the historic old town with its countless attractions and archaeological sites make this Tuscan jewel very special.
-The surroundings of Volterra additionally offer a lot of things worth seeing, enough to spend a few days in this region.
+During a city walk through the historic center you will discover romantic alleys, pause at picturesque squares and experience fantastic attractions.
+But also in the enchanting surroundings of Volterra, there is a lot worth seeing.
+Enough to spend a few days in this stunning region.

-In this travel guide we give you all the important information for a visit to Volterra in Italy.
-In addition, we show you the most beautiful attractions, the best pictures and the best places to stay.
+In this travel guide, we give you all the important information and tips for a visit to Volterra in Italy.
+In addition, we show you some wonderful pictures, the best attractions and things to do, exclusive insider tips and where you can find recommended places to stay in Volterra.

-Volterra is a small town in Italy with about 10,000 inhabitants and is one of the most important places to visit in Tuscany.
-The town is located 40 kilometers from the sea, 60 kilometers from Pisa and 30 kilometers from San Gimignano.
-In addition to its historical center, Volterra is also famous for its alabaster processing, a craft that has a long tradition here and to which the town owes its nickname “City of Alabaster”.
+Volterra is a small town in Italy with about 10,000 inhabitants and, moreover, it is one of the most important places to visit in Tuscany thanks to its old town and charming landscape.
+The town is located only 30 kilometers from the sea, 60 kilometers from Pisa and 30 kilometers from San Gimignano.
+The center of Volterra is spectacularly situated on a 550-meter-high hill above the Cecina Valley, the so-called Val di Cecina, surrounded by a barren, rugged hilly landscape.
+In addition to its numerous historical attractions, Volterra is also famous for alabaster processing, a craft that has a long tradition here and to which the town owes the nickname “City of Alabaster”.

-The history of Volterra dates back to the 4th century B.C., when the Etruscans settled in the region.
-At that time it was one of the most important Etruscan cities and also belonged to the Twelve Cities League.
-Today you can still visit the archaeological sites and admire remains of Etruscan art.
-Later the Romans settled in this historical city, who’s Teatro Romano has become a famous attraction of Volterra.
+The history of Volterra dates back to the 4th century BC, when the Etruscans already inhabited the region.
+At that time, it was one of the most important Etruscan cities and, like Arezzo, belonged to the League of Twelve Cities.
+On a visit, you can see several excavation sites and museums with remains of Etruscan art during a tour of Volterra.
+Later, the Romans settled this historic city, whose Teatro Romano has become an important attraction of Volterra.